Richard Lachmann: Elite conflict in medieval Europe

 In his next book, "Capitalists in Spite of Themselves: Elite Conflict and Economic Transitions in Early Modern Europe" (2000), Lachmann consistently applies his theoretical model to cases beyond that of England: France, Spain, the Netherlands, and Renaissance Florence.
 According to Lachmann, all social development theories cannot fully explain the social changes in the period under review, above all because the factors they emphasize cannot account for why this process has successfully taken place in one country or region, and was stymied in others.
-So, Lachmann criticized Robert Brenner, who saw Britain as a Goldilocks case where peasants were strong enough to liberate themselves from serfdom but not strong enough to appropriate all of the growing agricultural surplus.
+So, Lachmann criticized Robert Brenner, who saw Britain as a Goldilocks case, where peasants were strong enough to liberate themselves from serfdom but not strong enough to appropriate all of the growing agricultural surplus.
 Lachmann shows that Brenner never identifies a mechanism that results in capitalism as opposed to some other post-feudal social system.
 Fernand Braudel and Immanuel Wallerstein, the authors of the world-system analysis, in turn, do not explain why the Italian city-states, which dominated European trade, did not realize the full potential of capitalist development, and instead stagnated and then lost economic leadership to the Netherlands and Britain.

 Lachmann consistently traces elite and class conflicts to explain the outcomes in each of his cases.
-He shows how the fights against the French and Burgundian kings, the German emperors and the Roman Papacy, combined with geopolitical stalemate to provide the conditions for the autonomy of the Italian cities in the Renaissance, and then at the local level conflict elites launched the development of urban trade and efficient business techniques by defining the institutional specificity of mature institutions and the limits of urban capitalism.
-Critically important here is the case of Florence: cut off from the super-profits of transnational trafficking, Florentine elite were forced to focus on the production of wool and silk, as well as on the financial support of the Pope.
+He shows how the fights against the French and Burgundian kings, the German emperors and the Roman Papacy combined with geopolitical stalemate to provide the conditions for the autonomy of the Italian cities in the Renaissance, and then at the local level how conflict elites launched the development of urban trade and efficient business techniques by defining the institutional specificity of mature institutions and the limits of urban capitalism.
+Critically important here is the case of Florence: cut off from the super-profits of transnational trafficking, the Florentine elite were forced to focus on the production of wool and silk, as well as on the financial support of the Pope.
 Florence was marked by centuries of elite and factional conflict that periodically led elites to "lower" themselves and ally with hierarchically subordinate groups.
 As a result, power passed from the aristocracy to the patricians, and then to the new elites, each of which, seeking hegemony, tried to block the next phase of the conflict.
-The desire of elite to consolidate its hegemony stabilized social structure and become an obstacle on the path of capitalist development.
-Similarly, elite conflict resulted in a rapid stasis in Habsburg Spain that prevented kings or metropolitan elites from exerting decisive control over their empire and the revenues it produced, thereby blocking every possibility of capitalist development.
-Dutch elites quickly grabbed trade routes and colonies but their settlement through Contracts of Correspondence immobilized resources and power preventing the reallocation of military force needed to defend their commercial hegemony from Britain.
-Wealth and entrepreneurship were diverted into finance and elites focused on controlling state offices that became the main source of wealth and the site from which they could manipulate the prices of government bonds.
+The desire of the elite to consolidate its hegemony stabilized social structure and become an obstacle on the path of capitalist development.
+Similarly, elite conflict resulted in a rapid stasis in Habsburg Spain, which prevented kings or metropolitan elites from exerting decisive control over their empire and the revenues it produced, thereby blocking every possibility of capitalist development.
+Dutch elites quickly grabbed trade routes and colonies but their settlement through Contracts of Correspondence immobilized resources and power, preventing the reallocation of military force needed to defend their commercial hegemony from Britain.
+Wealth and entrepreneurship were diverted into finance, and elites focused on controlling state offices that became the main source of wealth and the site from which they could manipulate the prices of government bonds.